 The Board's Conduct of Affairs

-collectively responsible for the long-term success of the company.
-The Board works with Management
+responsible for the long-term success of the company.
+The Board works with Management to achieve this

-The Manager is led by the Board, with non-executive independent Directors (IDs) comprising half of the Board.
-This exceeds the requirements in the Code.
+The Manager is led by the Board which presently comprises a majority of non-executive independent directors (IDs).
+This exceeds the recommendations in the Code.
+The Board has a diversity of skills and knowledge, experience, educational background, ethnicity and gender.
 Each Director brings to the Board skills, experience, insights and sound judgement which, together with his or her strategic networking relationships, serve to further the interests of CCT.

 The Board provides leadership to Management, sets strategic directions and oversees the management of CCT.
 The Board establishes goals for Management and monitors the achievement of these goals.
 It ensures that proper and effective controls are in place to assess and manage business risks and compliance with requirements under the Listing Manual, the Property Funds Appendix, as well as any other applicable guidelines prescribed by the SGX-ST, MAS or other relevant authorities, and applicable laws.
 It also sets the disclosure and transparency standards for CCT and ensures that obligations to Unitholders and other stakeholders are understood and met.